Online banking FAQ

 - Ask you for any more information than we need in order to fully serve your financial needs.

-What happens if I forget to log out when I'm finished using ATB Online?
+What happens if I forget to log out when I'm finished using ATB Personal?

-Are the answers to my challenge questions secure?
+Are the answers to my security questions secure?

 Yes.
 They are treated as securely as your password and are never displayed to anyone.

-What if I can't remember the answer to a challenge question or give the wrong answer?
+What if I can't remember the answer to a security question or give the wrong answer?

 Will my session time out when I am trying to answer the questions?

-For your protection, the session will time out after 10 minutes.
+For your protection, your online banking session will time out after 10 minutes.

 Yes.
 Once you have been prompted with a question, the program will continue to ask that question until it is answered correctly.

-Can I change my personal identification questions or answers?
+Can I change my security questions or answers?